 Bergen Finse Station

 The Finse Station captured on this camera online is a station on the Bergenbanen railway line in Norway.
 It is situated in a small mountain village, Finse, in Hordaland County.
 The HD Web cam Bergen shows the bright red station building with trains and train passengers coming and going throughout the seasons.
-It is a very small station with a small waiting area that is always open and there is a food service, bicycle rack, but unfortunately no ticket machine.
-The only way to get to Finse is via the Bergenbanen railway line and this very station which is shown on the live web camera.
+It is a very small station you see in live camera, with a small waiting area that is always open and there is a food service, bicycle rack, but unfortunately no ticket machine.
+The only way to get to Finse online, is via the Bergenbanen railway line and this very station which is shown on the live web camera.
 It is situated on the shore of a beautiful lake at about 1222 meters above sea level making it the train station at the highest elevation in Norway.

 Trains to Finse

-There are five trains that run from Bergen to Finse daily (mostly), the earliest leaving 7:58 from Bergen and the latest leaving at 22:50.
+There are five trains that run from Bergen to Finse in the webcam, daily (mostly), the earliest leaving 7:58 from Bergen and the latest leaving at 22:50.
 The ride is approximately 2 hours and 20 minutes long.
 The 604 train only runs on Fridays and Sundays.
 From Oslo there are also five trains, of which the 607 only runs on Sundays.
 The earliest train leaves Oslo at 08:11 and the latest leave at 23:11.
 The train ride lasts for about 4 hours and 15 minutes.
 Trains can be seen arriving and departing from the Finse station on the Bergen live cam.

-The Alpine Research Center is operated from Finse and has teams from both the University of Bergen and the University of Oslo working at the center.
+The Alpine Research Center is operated from Finse in the webcam, and has teams from both the University of Bergen and the University of Oslo working at the center.
 The center was opened in 1972 and hosts important conferences and research projects for Norwegian and International institutions and audiences.
 It is part of the International Network of Terrestrial Research and Monitoring of the Arctic (INTERACT).